adlputra/Tugas-1-WCD/README.md

 WEB DEVELOPMENT CLIENT TASK 1
-This repository contains solutions for basic JavaScript coding tasks:

 * Find area of a rectangle
 * Find diameter, circumference, and area of a circle